 Sometimes the outlier’s journey can feel very lonely.
 I know this from experience.
 My deepest desire is for everyone to feel seen and validated through whatever they are experiencing.

-If you would like to take the next step toward a more connected and authentic parenting journey, you can read more about my philosophies on my blog, or sign up for a 1:1 coaching session.
+If you would like to take the next step toward a more connected and authentic parenting journey, you can learn more about my philosophies on my podcast, instagram account, and blog.
+I also offer courses, toolkits, and coaching services you might be interested in.